-- (i) (unconfoundedness) W is independent of (Y(0), Y(1)) conditional on X = x; - (ii) (overlap) c < Pr(W = 1|X = x) < 1 c, for some c.
+- (i) (unconfoundedness) W is independent of (Y(0), Y(1)) conditional on X = x; - (ii) (overlap) c < Pr(W = 1 | X = x) < 1 c, for some c.

-The combination of unconfoundedness and overlap is referred to as strong ignorability (Rosenbaum and Rubin, 1983).
-The overlap assumption restricts the joint distribution of observables and it requires that the conditional probability of receiving treatment, also known as the propensity score (Rosenbaum and Rubin, 1983), is bounded away from zero and one.
-Without overlap in the covariates distributions, all individuals with a given covariate pattern would receive the same treatment and there would be no similar individuals of the opposite treatment group.
+As stated in AI, assumption 1 is referred to as strong ignorability (Rosenbaum and Rubin, 1983).
+The overlap assumption requires that the conditional probability of receiving treatment, also known as the propensity score (Rosenbaum and Rubin, 1983), is bounded away from zero and one.
+If (ii) does not hold, all individuals with a given covariate pattern would receive the same treatment and there would be no similar individuals of the opposite treatment group.
 Our estimated propensity score is actually bounded away from zero and one when considering the whole sample and also when we split the sample by age groups.
-Figure 1 in the Appendix shows the estimated propensity score for all treated and control units used in the matches.
-Immediately, we see that the last bin for controls is empty, which may constitute a problem.
-Note, however, that this is no longer the case when the propensity score is estimated separately by age groups, as shown in Figures 2, 3, and 4 also in the Appendix.
-These figures suggest that when carrying out our analyses separately by age groups, the degree of overlap is enough to proceed with the estimation.
+Figure 1 in Appendix B shows the estimated propensity score for all treated and control units used in the matches.
+Immediately, we see that the last bin for controls is empty, which may indicate a problem.
+Note, however, that this is no longer the case when the propensity score is estimated separately by age groups, as shown in Figures 2, 3, and 4, also in Appendix B. These figures suggest that, when carrying out our analyses separately by age groups, the degree of overlap is enough to proceed with the estimation.

-The unconfoundedness assumption, also known as "selection on observables", validates comparisons of individuals with the same covariates values, i.e. the following is true:
+The unconfoundedness assumption, also known as "selection on observables," implies:

-That is, systematic differences in outcomes between treated and control units with the same values for the covariates are attributable to the treatment.
-Thus, the average treatment effect can be recovered by averaging E[Y|W = 1, X = x] - E[Y|W = 0, X = x] over the distribution of X.
+This assumption is crucial because it allows to use the realized outcome of individuals with the same covariates values from the opposite group.
+Thus, the average treatment effect can be recovered by averaging E[Y|W=1,X=x]-E[Y|W=0,X=x] over the distribution of X.

-We believe that the unconfoundedness assumption is not unreasonable in our context.
-In this respect, it is worth remarking that the NHS is available to everyone almost for free and of relatively high quality.
-Furthermore, as argued in the beginning of the Section, it is unlikely that individuals anticipating a high healthcare demand choose to become civil servants in order to obtain ADSE coverage as well as it is unlikely that the State selects employees on the basis of their current or future health status.
+We believe that the unconfoundedness assumption is reasonable in our context for the youngest age group but may be violated for the eldest group due to unobserved health benefits that may have accumulated over time for the treatment group.
+This difference motivates the separate estimation of the ATTs by age-group.
+In this respect, however, it is worth remarking that the NHS is available to everyone almost for free and is of relatively high quality.
+Furthermore, as argued in the beginning of the Section, it is unlikely that individuals anticipating a high health-care demand choose to become civil servants in order to obtain ADSE coverage, just as it is unlikely that the state selects employees on the basis of their current or future health status.

 In many studies, the number of exogenous variables is large and an exact match may be impossible.
 Therefore, matching is based on the observations that are "close" in terms of their covariate values.
-More precisely, let $j_m(i)$ be the index of the individual that is the m-th closest match to individual i in terms of the distance measure based on the norm $\|\cdot\|$, among the individuals with the treatment opposite to that of individual i.
-Formally, $j_m(i)$ is the index j that solves $W_j = 1 - W_i$ and where $1\{\cdot\}$ is the indicator function, equal to one if the expression in brackets is true and zero otherwise.17 Matching is carried out with replacement, allowing each individual to be used as a match more than once, which produces matches of higher quality than matching without replacement by increasing the set of possible matches.
+More precisely, let $j_m(i)$ be the index of the individual that is the m-th closest match, in terms of covariates, to individual i based on the distance measure by the norm $\|\cdot\|$, among the individuals in the opposite treatment group.
+Following AI, $j_m(i)$ is defined as the index j that solves:

+where $1\{\cdot\}$ is the indicator function.17 We will do matching with replacement, i.e. we allow each individual in the control group to be used in more than one match since this technique produces matches of higher quality than matching without replacement by increasing the set of possible matches.